 The difficulty in changing or destroying the trust can ensure that misguided beneficiaries don't fight over or burn through limited trust funds, and the funds in the trust will be protected from the beneficiaries' creditors.

-In the event that a person creates a living revocable trust and dies, that trust then reverts to an irrevocable trust.
+In the event that a person creates a living revocable trust and dies, then that trust will become an irrevocable trust.

-No one likes to imagine his or her own demise, but planning for the future may involve either a revocable or irrevocable trust.
+No one likes to imagine his or her own demise, but planning for the future may involve either a revocable or irrevocable trust, in addition to a will.
 If you're still unsure which trust is right for you, consult with an experience estate planning attorney in your area.